ReSP-Lab/2024-loco-security-sustainability-artifact/README.md

    Set a password for each address when prompted.

-> **Note:** You need at least two addresses to exchange emails.
+> **Note 1:** You need at least two addresses to exchange emails.
 This setup is experimental and mimics real-life scenarios, but since you do not own the domain, sending emails to external domains will not work.

+> **Note 2:** In the container, the Mailvelope extension is pre-configured with an account and PGP public keys for `jason.kayembe@my-solution.com` and `marie.hupin@my-solution.com`.
+Use these addresses with the password `Azerty123` to ensure the automation tool has a working routine for using PGP encryption.

 ### 5. Test Access To the Webmail Interface